loganmarchione/HamRadioNewbie.com/content/posts/2024/11p1/index.md

 Ham radio is something that has interested me for a while.
 It is a good cross-over of my tech-based hobbies, but also requires some real-world physics/math, and will get me out of the house.

-I'm lucky enough to live in the northeastern part of the United States.
-In the US, I don't (yet) have to worry about an oppressive government censoring communication, and the northeastern part generally doesn't have any natural disasters (e.g., hurricanes, fires, floods, tornados, earthquakes, etc...).
+I'm lucky enough to live in the northeastern part of the U.S., where I don't (yet) have to worry about an oppressive government censoring communication, and the northeastern part generally doesn't have any natural disasters (e.g., hurricanes, fires, floods, tornados, earthquakes, etc...).
 For me, this will be more of a hobby than anything.

 ## How